DrinkDark/Master_PI_BLE-Booster/readme.md

 The project is composed of two main folder :
 - **nRF** : it contain the code for the nRF21540-DB development kit.
 - **display** : it contain the code for the Nextion screen.

+The uml folder contains all the uml class and the sequence diagram.